rich-ramsey/download_osf_data/readme.md

 So, as a modification to our workflow, it seems pretty trivial. e.g., run your code as normal from a local folder.
-Then at the very end, once the raw data is on the OSF, add a chunk with the relevant OSF download info., so that the raw data can be downloaded by anyone fro the OSF after downloading your code from GitHub.
+Then at the very end, once the raw data is on the OSF, add a chunk with the relevant OSF download info., so that the raw data can be downloaded by anyone from the OSF after downloading your code from GitHub.

 **Benefits of this workflow:**